remuollinen/cottage-vacation/README.md

 ## What I learned

-- How to make responsive navigation with a hamburger menu
+- How to make responsive navigation with a hamburger menu (mobile)